On the stability of utilitarian aggregation: Approximate utilitarian aggregation

 satisfies

 \end{theorem}

 Theorem \ref{theorem: duality V} is essentially a utilitarian aggregation result without the Pareto axioms.
-Its proof shows that the function $\eta$ defined in (\ref{equation: eta defined}) is sufficiently well-behaved so the minimax theorem can be applied.
-We then prove that the minimax property in (\ref{equation: minimax property}) holds by showing the infimum of the set $\{\max_{(x,y)\in X\times X}\eta(x,y,\abold):\abold\in \Re^{N}_{+}\}$ is attained.
-This part strongly requires the finiteness of the set of utilities $\U$.
+Its proof shows that a special function, defined as the difference (in their arguments) of differences of the form $w(x) - u_{0}(x)$, with $w$ ranging over $\W_{+}$, is sufficiently well-behaved so that a suitable version of the minimax theorem can be applied.
+This application enables us to eventually find the Pareto weights that make the duality in (\ref{equation: duality V}) hold by showing that the minimum over $w\in\W_{+}$ of the maximum over $x$ and $y$ of

+is attained.
+This part strongly requires that the set of utilities $\U$ be finite.
+With respect to the utility functions themselves, the argument also reveals that the minimum distance between $u_{0}$ and the set $\W_{+}$ is attained with the same particular choice of weights $a_{i}\geq 0$.
+The equivalence between the two tasks follows from the observation that the constant $b$ in the utilitarian aggregator, as in equation (\ref{equation: define utilitarian aggregator w}), plays no part in the definition of the differences in (\ref{equation: differences of differences}).

 More important, Theorem \ref{theorem: duality V} establishes a connection between the utility differences $u_{0}(y)-u_{0}(x)\geq 0$ for $(x,y)\in \V$ -- which can be interpreted as measuring violations of the Semistrong Pareto axiom -- and the oscillation of the function $e$ in the approximate utilitarian aggregation described in part (i) of Proposition \ref{proposition: equivalent forms of approximation}.
+It requires no form (weaker or otherwise) of Pareto unanimity, but rather quantifies the distance between the functions in the set $\W_{+} $ of aggregators and the DM's utility by measuring the strength of violations of the Semistrong Pareto condition.

-When all utility differences in this set are zero, the function $e$ remains constant, as its oscillation reduces to zero.
-Otherwise, due in particular to the existence of a saddle point in (\ref{equation: minimax property}), the proof of Proposition \ref{proposition: equivalent forms of approximation} also shows that, for some utilitarian aggregator $w\in\W_{+}$, we actually have $\norm{u_{0}-w}_{\infty}\leq \frac{\omega(e)}{2}$.
-The bound we derive for the distance between $u_{0}$ and a utilitarian aggregator is thus proportional to the cardinal “intensity” of the violations of the Semistrong Pareto axiom, as captured by the right-hand side of equation (\ref{equation: duality V}).
+When all utility differences in the set $\V$ are zero, meaning the Semistrong Pareto axiom is satisfied, the function $e$ remains constant because its oscillation is zero.
+Here we arrive at Harsanyi's conclusion that $u_{0}\in W_{+}$.
+Otherwise, due in particular to the existence of a utilitarian aggregator in $\W_{+}$ at a minimum distance from $u_{0}$, as mentioned in the paragraph following Theorem \ref{theorem: duality V}, the idea of the proof of Proposition \ref{proposition: equivalent forms of approximation}, specifically Lemma \ref{lemma: auxiliary geometric} in Appendix \ref{appendix}, also implies that a utilitarian aggregator $\sum_{i=1}^{N}a_{i}u_{i}+b\indic_{X}\in \W_{+}$ can be chosen to satisfy